MrLixm/katana-tools-lxm/src/instancing/kui/README.md

 }
 ```

-⚠ You must now that this parameter has a potential security flaw as everything inside is compiled to Lua code using `loadstring("return "..content)` where `content` is the string submitted.
+⚠ You must now that this parameter has a potential security flaw as everything
+inside is compiled to Lua code using `loadstring("return "..content)` where
+`content` is the string submitted.

 ## User Arguments

 ### Hierarchical

+- `location` = target group location for instances
+- `applyWhere` = at specific location

 #### `user.pointcloud_sg`